 5. Because of the worship of false gods, God pronounced judgment on the nation of Israel, and it was divided into two kingdoms after Solomon’s death.

-6. Rehoboam, one of Solomon’s sons, took the Southern Kingdom of Judah which consisted of 2 tribes, and Jeroboam, one of Solomon’s officials, took the Northern Kingdom which consisted of 10 tribes.
+6. Rehoboam, one of Solomon’s sons, took the Southern Kingdom of Judah, which consisted of 2 tribes, and Jeroboam, one of Solomon’s officials, took the Northern Kingdom, which consisted of 10 tribes.

 7. Because Jeroboam was afraid many of his people would defect to Rehoboam’s kingdom by going to Jerusalem to worship God in the temple there, he introduced false gods into the northern tribes of Israel.

 8. Jeroboam erected two golden calf altars at Bethel and Dan for his people to worship at instead of going to the temple in Jerusalem.
-He told his people that these golden calves where the gods who led them out of Egypt.
+He told his people that these golden calves were the gods who led them out of Egypt.

-9. Several kings later, King Ahab, king of the Northern Kingdom, married a foreign wife named Jezebel who worshipped the false gods of Baal (a male god) and Asherah (a female god).
+9. Several kings later, King Ahab, king of the Northern Kingdom, married a foreign wife named Jezebel, who worshipped the false gods of Baal (a male god) and Asherah (a female god).
 Jezebel promoted worship to these false gods by employing countless prophets of Baal and Asherah.
 She even supported them financially and fed them at her royal table.

 10. Mt.
 Carmel was one of the key high places in Israel where the people worshiped Baal and Asherah.

 12. Baal and Asherah were the gods of the weather.
-It was for this reason God sent a drought, and then later sent rain.
+It was for this reason God sent a drought and then later sent rain.
 By doing so, He showed He was the true God of the weather and everything else.
 Baal worship was originally from the Canaanite nations God drove out because of their extreme wickedness.

 Places of Interest (Please See Maps Above)

 5. Mediterranean Sea